ensingerphilipp/Wakeword-Sample-Collector/README.md

 This is a small Flask app that runs on Google App Engine.
 It serves up a client-side Javascript app that propts for words to be uttered, recorded, and posted to a Google cloud storage bucket.
 This app uses the microphone and appears to require HTML5 support on the client device.

-To be used in collecting speech recordings from friends and family members to detect the keyphrase 'help*', I modified Pete's original work in following ways:
+For use in collecting speech recordings from friends and family to detect the keyphrase 'help*', I modified Pete's original work in following ways:

 1. Modified text/message in welcome.html (original: https://github.com/petewarden/open-speech-recording/blob/master/templates/welcome.html)
 2. Modified text/message in thanks.html (original: https://github.com/petewarden/open-speech-recording/blob/master/templates/thanks.html)
 3. Modified var wantedWords and var fillerWords in app.js (original: https://github.com/petewarden/open-speech-recording/blob/master/static/scripts/app.js)